silv4b/silv4b-dark-theme/README.md

 Here is my first VS Code theme, builded by myself.
 I like dark themes so it's full dark.

+A dark blue tone theme, different from the standard black/gray tones we're used to.
 I took inspiration from the [Dracula](https://github.com/dracula/dracula-theme) and the [One Dark Pro](https://github.com/Binaryify/OneDark-Pro) themes.

-Will be maintaining this as I have time, thanks for understanding! 🙏🏽

 ## To install